 Around 2,300 people in the UK are diagnosed with cancer of the larynx each year.

 The exact cause of laryngeal cancer isn’t known, but certain risk factors can affect the chances of developing it.

 Having a risk factor for cancer doesn’t mean you’ll definitely get it.
 Some people with risk factors never develop cancer, and other people without any known risk factors can still develop it.

 Around 2,300 people in the UK are diagnosed with cancer of the larynx each year.
 The main risk factors are smoking tobacco and drinking alcohol, but other factors can also increase your risk.

-It’s rare in people under 40, but is more common in people in their 60s and 70s.
-It’s four times more common in men than in women.
+This type of cancer is rare in people under 40.
+It’s more common in people in their 60s and 70s.
+It’s five times more common in men than in women.